 What is Ecstasy (MDMA)?

-Ecstasy is classified as a Schedule I Controlled Substance, indicating a high potential for abuse and no approved medical application.
+Ecstasy is classified as a Schedule I Controlled Substance by the Drug Enforcement Administration, indicating a high potential for abuse and no approved medical application.
 However, it is still widely abused recreationally, particularly in club and party scenes.
 In 2021, an estimated 2.2 million people over the age of 12 used MDMA.

 While pure MDMA usually comes in powder form, ecstasy comes in the form of a tablet that may contain any number of other substances, including meth, ketamine, caffeine, ephedrine, heroin, PCP, and cocaine.
 The pills may have a variety of imprints on them, ranging from smiley faces to various emojis, logos, letters, and other markings.